On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: Introduction

-\item The results offer a statistical potential, due to the closeness of $\oO_\varepsilon$ and $n_\varepsilon$ and the fine play between the integrability of $\oO_\epsilon$ and the asymptotic rate $\epsilon$.
-Therefore, this tradeoff relation looks like a good candidate for the construction of powerful tests by counting infraction frequencies of a error rate $\epsilon$, and allow to assess the a.s.~consistency of $M$-estimators, a statistical class of point estimators, as carried out in Subsection~\ref{ss:M-estimator}. \end{enumerate} We stress that our results are necessarily suboptimal, however, not by much.
+\item The results offer {potential for applications in statistics}, due to the fine play between the integrability of $\oO_\epsilon$ and the asymptotic rate $\epsilon$.
+Therefore, this tradeoff relation looks like a good candidate for the construction of powerful tests by counting infraction frequencies of a error rate $\epsilon$, and allow to assess the a.s.~consistency of $M$-estimators, a statistical class of point estimators, as carried out in Subsection~\ref{ss:M-estimator}. \end{enumerate} The estimates obtained through Lemma \ref{lem:BC1} are necessarily suboptimal, however, not by much.
 On the one hand, we note that for $b_n = a_n \cdot \sum_{m=n}^\infty \PP(A_n(\e_n))$ the space $\ell^1$ of summable sequences $(b_n)_{n\in \NN}$ is not closed in $\ell^\infty$.
-That is, for any such summable sequence $(b_n)_{n\in \NN}$, you can find another one which is asymptoticially of {a} slightly higher order, but which is still summable.
+That is, for any such summable sequence $(b_n)_{n\in \NN}$, you can find another one which is asymptotically of {a} slightly higher order, but which is still summable.
 This rather subtle and theoretical objection is inherent in any kind of quantification of integrability by summability.
 On the other hand, our quantitative version of the first Borel-Cantelli lemma uses in a crucial step a suboptimal union bound. {Yet, this} union bound {encodes} the fact that our quantification of a.s.~convergence does not quantify the last occurrence of an error incidence, which would coincide with the (random) modulus of convergence, but the random number of ocurrences until eventually complying with the error threshold.
 The difference lies in possible sparseness of error indices before finally dying out.
-However, we show that this effect only affects the integrability {of} $\oO_\epsilon$ for inverse {polynomials} with small exponents rates of $\PP(A_n(\e_n))$, see Example~\ref{ex:poly}.
+However, we show that this effect only affects the integrability {of} $\oO_\epsilon$ {and $\m_\epsilon$} for rates of $\PP(A_n(\e_n))$ given by inverse {monomials} with small exponents, see Example~\ref{ex:poly}.
 For high order polynomially, exponentially or Weibull-type fast rates $\PP(A_n(\e_n))\searrow 0$, as $n\ra\infty$, this effect is essentially negligible (see Example \ref{ex:exp} and \ref{ex:Weibull}).